tgstation/tgstation/tools/icon_cutter/README.md

 ## What is this?

-This folder holds a set of cached versions of hypnagogic, our icon cutter.
+During CI running, this folder holds a set of cached versions of hypnagogic, our icon cutter

+Note that they do not exist here outside of during CI runs.

 ## How is it used?